 Crime Reduction Grants

-This year the Grants Committee of the New Mexico Sentencing Commission will be awarding funds for multiple Crime Reduction Grants.
-Project applications will be accepted until June 1, 2022.
-Projects receiving grants must use all funds by June 30, 2023.
+The Grants Committee of the New Mexico Sentencing Commission will be awarding funds for multiple Crime Reduction Grants during Round 2 of Grant Funding for Fiscal Year 2023.
+Project applications will be accepted through October 28, 2022.
+These grants will be for half-year funding.
+Projects receiving grants should plan to use all funds between January 1, 2023 and June 30, 2023.

 - Eligible programs should advance one of the following goals:

 - Develop, expand and improve evidence-based treatment and supervision alternatives to incarceration;

 - Reduce barriers to participation by criminal offenders in preprosecution diversion or specialty court programs;

 - Develop or improve coordination of services between law enforcement agencies and treatment programs;